Awadheshks/Observability-AWS-Lambda-with-Datadog-APM/README.md

 •	Scan an item.<br/>
 •	Other operations (echo, ping), not related to DynamoDB, that you can use for testing.

+### Details of AWS Serverless Services used in this architecture
+**Amazon API Gateway** <br/>
+Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.<br/>

+**AWS Lambda** <br/>
+AWS Lambda is a compute service that can be used to run code without provisioning or managing servers.
+It runs code on a high-availability compute infrastructure, operates and maintains all of the compute resources languages and integrates seamlessly with other AWS services.<br/>

+**DynamoDB**<br/>
+DynamoDB a cloud-based, serverless, NoSQL database service that allows users to store and retrieve data at any scale.

 ### Setup
 Make sure all the AWS resource are created in the same region.